Benefit Recipients

 • Indirect Rollover – An indirect rollover means that the funds are paid to the employee and then transferred into a different tax-deferred plan by the employee.
 An indirect rollover may result in the employee paying an early withdrawal IRS penalty on untaxed amounts if the member is under age 59 ½ at the time of withdrawal.

-3. Withdraw the Funds – A member leaving the DCP also has the option of withdrawing his or her funds and having PERA pay the account value to him or her directly.
+3. Withdraw the Funds – A member who has terminated employment also has the option of withdrawing his or her funds and having PERA pay the account value to him or her directly.
 The withdrawal is subject to federal and state taxation and, possibly, an IRS early withdrawal penalty tax.
 Under current rules, PERA must withhold federal tax of 20% on amounts over $200 before issuing payment to the member.
 For information on possible IRS penalties for withdrawal of tax-deferred funds, employees should consult with the IRS or a qualified tax advisor.